edwardvmills/NURBSlib_EVM/Tutorial 0.02 ControlGrid44 and CubicSurface44 - page 06.md

 Replicate the changes shown in the pictures below. (or skip to step 32 for the last important point of this tutorial)

+The sketch being edited will is highlighted in the DAG view in each picture.

 ![48](https://github.com/edwardvmills/NURBSlib_EVM/blob/master/Tutorial%20Models/ControlGridd44%20and%20CubicSurface44/ControlGrid44%20and%20CubicSurface44%2048.png?raw=true)

 ![49](https://github.com/edwardvmills/NURBSlib_EVM/blob/master/Tutorial%20Models/ControlGridd44%20and%20CubicSurface44/ControlGrid44%20and%20CubicSurface44%2049.png?raw=true)